 16. Transit Credit:

-This is issued in one foreign currency with beneficiary in another but is advised through an usually confirmed by a bank in London.
+This is issued in one foreign currency with the beneficiary in another but is advised through a usually confirmed by a bank in London.

 Documents required under Letter of Credit: